arvigeus/AZ-204/Questions/Cache for Redis.md

 Answer: For a system where data eviction is triggered by specific events, an explicit removal policy would provide the necessary control and accuracy.

 ---

+Question: What feature in Azure Cache for Redis links two Premium instances?

+- [ ] Load Balancing
+- [x] Geo-replication
+- [ ] Sharding
+- [ ] Data Partitioning
+- [ ] Virtual Network
+- [ ] None of the listed

+Answer: Geo-replication is the feature that provides a mechanism for linking two Premium tier Azure Cache for Redis instances, allowing data written to the primary cache to be replicated to the secondary linked cache.
+This functionality can be used to replicate a cache across Azure regions.

+---